BOOK: “Trauma & Recovery”

 a.
 Doing our 4th Step – to write out as many of our qualities as we can – both positive (gifts) & negative (defects), as well as a list of all actions throughout life (to identify our Being and our Doing)

 b.
-Taking someone else’s inventorya big no-no, & for good reason, when understood correctly, is an unhealthy defense mechanism.
-This can mean recounting someone’s faults to all who will listen, or using a sharp tongue to tell someone off who we’re angry at.
+Taking someone else’s inventorya big no-no, & for good reason, when understood correctly, but used as an unhealthy defense mechanism.
+This can mean judging someone in our thoughts, or recounting someone’s faults to all who will listen, or using a sharp tongue to tell someone off who we’re angry at.

-NOT doing this is a valid rule in general for everyone, & specifically – geared toward addicts & co-dependents, because:
+NOT doing this is a valid rule for everyone in general , & specifically for addicts & co-dependents, because:

-• we copy our parents’ habit of always finding fault with everyone & everything else, instead of owning our own thought & emotions (likes & dislikes….)
+• ACA copy our parents’ habit of always finding fault with everyone & everything else, instead of owning our own thoughts & emotions, likes & dislikes….

-• of the compulsion to blame others for all our woes, instead of taking responsibility for our part in any situation (but not in the form of S-H)
+• of the compulsion to blame others for all our woes, instead of taking responsibility for what ever part we had in any situation (but not in the form of S-H)

 • our character defect of using any upset as an excuse to gossip

-• our fearful avoidance of dealing clearly & honestly with anyone we’re currently having a problem with, using the Adult ego state
+• our fearful avoidance of dealing clearly & honestly with anyone we’re currently having a problem with (instead of using the Adult ego state)

-• the fear-driven habit of avoiding very hard decisions, making small or major changes, leaving toxic people, standing up for ourselves …..
+• the fear-driven habit of avoiding very hard decisions, making small or major changes, standing up for ourselves, leaving toxic people …..

 2. LEGITIMATE EXCEPTIONS to this rule :

-• by having thick blinders on, denying the character defects & emotional damage of unhealthy people, while only see our own flaws – even where they don’t exist.
+• by having thick blinders on, denying their character defects & emotional damage, while only seeing our own flaws – even where they don’t exist.
 OR

-That way we can be angry at anyone for not giving us what we want & need, just like our parents, but stay with them so we don’t have to notice of the many ways they abandon us, & then face having to do something about it (leave?)
+That way we can get angry at anyone who doesn’t automatically / magically provide our needs & wants, just the ways our parents didn’t.
+But we stay with the ‘unavailables’ so we don’t have to notice the many ways they continue to abandon us, & don’t have to face doing something about it (leave?).

-AND we can stay loyal to the dysfunction, continuing to long for but never receive the love & acceptance we believe we’re not allowed.
+That way we can stay loyal to the original dysfunction, continuing to long for but never receive the love & acceptance we believe we’re not allowed.

 ✳️ As we know, people tell us something about themselves all the time – their pluses & minuses – which we miss all together & could see if we paid attention, knew what to look for, & be willing to respond appropriately